Polygraphs of finite derivation type: Rewriting properties of 2 -polygraphs

-The leftmost and rightmost normalisation strategies give a way to make constructive most of the results we present here.
+We prove, by noetherian induction, that the leftmost (resp.\ rightmost) normalisation strategy of~$\Sigma$ is a left (resp.\ right) normalisation strategy.
+The leftmost and rightmost normalisation strategies give a way to make constructive some of the results we present here.
 For example, they provide a deterministic choice of a confluence diagram